Skip to content

 To meet these hardware and educational needs, ICER is developing the Data Machine and associated outreach and training programs.
 Though the machine is not yet available to the broader research community (both at MSU and beyond), ICER is looking to connect with researchers who are interested in this new initiative and willing to experiment with the machine and offer feedback.
 ICER would also like to develop relationships with instructors hoping to integrate data-intensive computation (including demonstrations, assignments, and projects) into their classrooms.

-Researchers and instructors looking for more information are encouraged to read below and submit short proposals using this form.
+Researchers and instructors looking for more information are encouraged to read below and submit short proposals.
 For the time being, access to the Data Machine is only provided upon request.

 Would you benefit from the Data Machine?